Laragear/ApiManager/README.md

 ### Method actions

 For more complex scenarios, you may use a class methods.
-Just be sure to type-hint the `PendingRequest` as first parameter if you need to customize the request.
+Just be sure to type-hint the `PendingRequest` on any parameter if you need to customize the request.

 ```php
 use Illuminate\Http\Client\PendingRequest;